 Millsboro Highway leads SR 54 northeast along side SR 26 to Cypress Road in the rural community of Gumboro.
 SR 30 also joins the tandem from Whitesville Road northward.
 SR 54 (Cypress Road) splits with the pair for a winding course across Little Newfound Neck and Cypress Swamp.

-Cypress Road takes Delaware 54 southeast into the town of Selbyville, where it turns east along Cemetery Road to intersect U.S. 113 (Dupont Boulevard).
+Cypress Road takes SR 54 southeast into the town of Selbyville, where it turns east along Cemetery Road to intersect U.S. 113 (Dupont Boulevard).
 The state route follows Main Street south through the town center to Lighthouse Road east.
 SR 17 ties into SR 54 there from Bethany Road and Roxana to the north.

 Lighthouse Road carries SR 54 east through suburban areas of Selbyville and open agricultural areas to Bunting and the community of Williamsville.
 SR 54 Alt branches northeast from this stretch to Ocean View and Bethany Beach.

 SR 20 east combines with SR 54 (Lighthouse Road) east from Zion Church Road along an isthmus separating Montego Bay in Maryland with Little Assawoman Bay in Delaware.
 Construction along Lighthouse Road between September 2001 and August 2003 addressed flooding issues during high tides and severe storms near the Cape Windsor community.
 The $15.76 million project elevated SR 54 along a combination of new viaducts and fill.
 A 1,600 foot long span was built west of Cape Windsor, while an 800 foot long bridge was added for SR 54 to the east.
 The alignment of SR 54 was shifted slightly north, and a new traffic light was added at Mallard Lakes Road.2 A previous proposal considered for the project was the implementation of tolls along the four-mile segment.